Hugh leads the Disputes group in Sydney. He is a trusted adviser to sector leading companies and boards focusing on disputes and investigations.

 Tax audits and litigation

-Hugh also has an extensive tax disputes practice, having practised in the area since 2002.
+In addition to being Head of the Sydney Disputes Group, Hugh also leads Herbert Smith Freehills’ Tax Disputes team in Australia which has won multiple awards as the leading Tax Litigation and Disputes practice in Australia.
+Hugh has practised in the area since 2002.
 His key focus areas are international tax, transfer pricing and anti-avoidance.
 Key experience includes acting for:

-- CBA on its R&D Incentive dispute with Innovation & Science Australia and the ATO in proceedings in the AAT
+- CBA on its R&D Incentive dispute with Innovation & Science Australia and the ATO in proceedings in the AAT, which was settled

 - a major mining company across a range of contentious transfer pricing, royalties and PRRT issues